 On this day, the UN calls on us to work together in order to mitigate the effects of climate change on its waters, to restore its vitality and to stop polluting it with our actions.
 Not only do the oceans produce 50% of the planet's oxygen, they are also home to most of the world's biodiversity and are the main source of food for millions of people around the world.

-In Sustainability for all we have analyzed different aspects that affect the sustainability of the oceans, its flora and fauna: climate change, rising sea levels, pollution, fishing, water acidification... and we compile in this gallery all these publications.
+In Sustainability for all we have analysed different aspects that have an impact on the conservation of the oceans, their flora and fauna: climate change, rising sea levels, pollution, fishing, water acidification... and we have compiled all the publications in this gallery.